 Guilfoyle’s Volcano Collection

-Guilfoyle’s Volcano was built in 1876 and was used to store water for Royal Botanic Gardens Melbourne.
+Guilfoyle’s Volcano was built in 1876 and was used to store water for Melbourne Gardens.
 After lying idle for 60 years, it is now restored as part of a significant landscape development project called Working Wetlands.

 This spectacular and historic water reservoir has commanding views of the city, and its striking landscape design showcases low-water use plants.
-Boardwalks and viewing platforms give visitors the opportunity to explore this long-hidden, but remarkable, feature of the Royal Botanic Gardens.
+Boardwalks and viewing platforms give visitors the opportunity to explore this long-hidden, but remarkable, feature of Melbourne Gardens.

-Guilfoyle’s Volcano is in the south-east corner of the Royal Botanic Gardens Melbourne, easily accessible via C Gate (enter via Anderson Street) and D Gate (enter via Birdwood Avenue).
+Guilfoyle’s Volcano is in the south-east corner of Melbourne Gardens, easily accessible via C Gate (enter via Anderson Street) and D Gate (enter via Birdwood Avenue).

 - Winter, Spring, Summer, Autumn